 - weight loss

-According to a recent study, 98 percent of cases are transmitted from the cough of a person with an active infection.
+According to a 2016 study, 98 percent of cases are transmitted from the cough of a person with an active infection.
 These droplets can also become airborne when a person sneezes or speaks.

 While tuberculosis is on the downswing in the United States, it’s far from wiped out.
 Having a weakened immune system or lungs is a risk factor for developing TB.

 It’s also a risk factor to have been recently exposed to TB.
-The CDC reports that 14 percent of TB cases in the United States are due to a recent transmission.
+The CDC reports that about 13 percent of TB cases in the United States are due to a recent transmission.

 According to the CDC, those most likely to have been recently exposed include: